 Your roof’s lifespan depends on the type of shingles you have.
 Here are some common roofing materials and how long you can expect them to last:

 - Asphalt: Most homes have asphalt shingles.
-They usually last for 20 years, but hot and sunny climates may shorten their lifespan.
+They usually last for 20 years with newer shingles able to last longer, but our harsh Alberta climate may shorten their lifespan.

-- Metal: Metal roofs generally last for about 50 years before they need replacing.
+- Metal: Metal roofs generally last for about 50 years before they need replacing and proper maintenance or re-ply applications can extend the life of your metal roof.

 - Natural slate: Most churches and historical buildings use natural slate.
 Slate roofs can last more than 100 years before replacement is necessary.